actionm/laravel-unitpay/README.md

 - Create an account on [unitpay.ru](http://unitpay.ru)
 - Add your project, copy the `PUBLIC KEY` and `SECRET KEY` params and paste into `config/unitpay.php`
 - After the configuration has been published, edit `config/unitpay.php`
-- Set the callback static function for `SearchOrderFilter` and `PaidOrderFilter`
+- Set the callback static function for `searchOrderFilter` and `paidOrderFilter`
 - Set notification channels (email and/or Slack) and Slack `webhook_url`

 ## Usage